In this section

 Health and safety

 Our vision is to ensure our people, suppliers and affected parties go home healthy and safe.
 Our aim is to apply a consistent approach to on-site health and safety across the Wellington region.
-Our health and safety policy is at the bottom of this page.

 Site-specific health and safety plans also need to be approved before any contractor occupies a site.